9 Fun Things To Do For Free In Bristol

 Did you know that virtually all of Bristol's museums are free to access?
 Or that its highest vantage point doesn't cost a penny to ascend?
 For today's blog we searched out the city's best free things to do, many of which will prove to be popular all-round activities come summer.
 In addition to our own research we contacted Mary Cook, director of the Bristol Insight Bus Tour (formerly City Sightseeing Bristol), who also chipped-in with her favourite suggestions.

-1, Climb to the top of Cabot Tower (Brandon Hill Park, Great George Street, Harbourside, Bristol BS1 5RR)
+- Address: Brandon Hill Park, Great George Street, Harbourside, Bristol BS1 5RR.

 Cabot Tower actually serves as the architectural 'cherry on top', so to speak, of a stunning natural attraction located right in the heart of Bristol city centre.
 On a warm sunny day head along to Brandon Hill, a gently sloping parkland that serves as Bristol's premier picnic spot and children's play area.
 While the hill itself provides spectacular views across the city the finest panoramas can be found atop Cabot Tower.
 This 32-meter high Neo-Gothic landmark has four viewing platforms oriented towards their respective cardinal detections.
 Ascend its 108 steps with a good quality camera in-hand and snap some cracking shots of nearby Bristol Cathedral and Harbour.
 Access to the tower is completely free.